nodejs/node/doc/api/stream.md

 The object mode indicates that the stream accepts and/or emits values which are not limited to `Buffer` or strings.
-Be aware that streams which are in object mode can be connected to streams not in the object mode but an exception will be raised if you attempt to write something except a `Buffer` or a string.
+Be aware that streams which are in object mode can be piped to streams not in the object mode but an exception will be raised if you attempt to write something except a `Buffer` or a string.
 To prevent this create an appropriate implementation to [transform][stream-_transform] the values into buffers or strings.
 The stream